top of page

 & BRANDING

-I created a mood board using InVision to inspire the look and feel of the user interface.
+I established a component library to define the look and feel of the app and brand.

 SkinVision_style-guide-sketch